JuulLinders/ComplexSystems.github.io/_posts/Blog module 6 Phase space reconstruction.md

 ![image](https://user-images.githubusercontent.com/78364132/168778081-4e80606d-4b6a-4186-9313-f20532896990.png) |  ![image](https://user-images.githubusercontent.com/78364132/168778108-8608f04e-4367-43cd-9e5a-eaaad7a8c6d3.png)

 The figures differ significantly, meaning that there is a change over time.
 However, we can still say little about what the dimension could represent.
-We notice that most of the values
+We notice that the Figure that represents index 20000 to 30000 contains less lower (dark blue) values than the other Figures.
 Naturally, we only plotted the first three dimensions and one should check all the plots before coming to a conclusion.
+In addition, specific quantitative properties can be derived using Recurrence Quantification Analysis (RQA).
+Fortunately, we will cover this topic in the next module, so stay tuned!

 ### References